jags14385/Type-on-Strap/_posts/2019-03-16-pay-valuation.md

 really helps, to know where you are.

 Market / Industry standards are more often than not misleading, and do not always help you in the negotiation. if you are getting paid below the "market/industry standards" you are severely underpaid, because I believe the standards in Software industry are skewed towards the lower end.

+If you stay at a place where you are learning a lot and sacrificing pay , you need to timebox it.
+You cannot go like that for more than 12 months, because one never stops learning.